IBM/rhm-crunchydb-operator-install-steps/README.md

     pgo-deploy-zl6sz   0/1     Completed   0          24h
     ```

-1. Switch to the `pgo` namespace. `pgo` is a library used to connect to the OpenShift cluster.
+1. Switch to the Postgres Operator (`pgo`) namespace. `pgo` is a library used to connect to the OpenShift cluster.

 1. Edit `pgo-config configmap` and update `DisableFSGroup` to `false`.

 1. Restart the PostgreSQL operator pod, postgres-operator-f7d8c5667-4hhrk

     > Note: Why did you have to restart your PostgreSQL pod (steps 4 and 5)?
-Crunchy PostgreSQL for Kubernetes is set up to work with the "restricted" SCC<!--EM: What is SCC?--> by default, but we may need to make modifications.
+Crunchy PostgreSQL for Kubernetes is set up to work with the "restricted" SCC by default, but we may need to make modifications.
 In this mode, you want to ensure that "DisableFSGroup" is set to **false**.
 Changing the `pgo-config` ConfigMap requires the `postgres-operator` pod to restart.

 1. Download the pgo binary mentioned in the [document URL](https://access.crunchydata.com/documentation/postgres-operator/latest/quickstart/).